meteor-gazelle/meteor-gazelle/doc/specs/Authentication.md

 ## Motivation

-What.CD is a walled garden, in which its community shares lots of great content.
+The site is a walled garden, in which its community shares lots of great content.
 To keep the community in great shape and to ensure quality control, the website is not publicly accessible.
 Restricted access ensures that bad people are (mostly) kept out and keeps the site community and economy healthy.